LOADING ...

 erior.

-Well, she talked to the manager when we were
+Well, she talked to the manager we were through

 She says "There're things you could do